 True-Up pack licenses.

-For example, if a user runs PyCharm and connects to License Vault to request a license, License Vault follows these steps to find a suitable one:
+For example, if a user requests a license for PyCharm, License Vault follows these steps to find a suitable one:

 Check if any regular PyCharm licenses are available.

 Check if any regular All Products Pack licenses are available.

 Check if any True-Up licenses for PyCharm are available.